LegReq/did-btcr2/chapters/CRUD-Operations.md

 on the Bitcoin blockchain.

 First, the ::Beacon Aggregator:: advertises the update opportunity using [Algo 19.
 Advertise Update Opportunity (Aggregator)].
-Then, each member of the cohort prepares a response to that opportunity using [Algo 20.
+Then, each member of the ::Beacon Cohort:: prepares a response to that opportunity using [Algo 20.
 Prepare & Submit Opportunity Response (Participant)].
-Once all responses are received, the aggregator combines those responses into a Beacon Signal and requests confirmation by all participants using [Algo 21.
+Once all responses are received, the aggregator combines those responses into a ::Beacon Signal:: and requests confirmation by all participants using [Algo 21.
 Aggregate & Request Signal Confirmation (Aggregator)].
 To confirm that signal, each participant uses [Algo 22.
 Confirm Signal (Participant)] to sign and submit their MuSig2 partially signed Bitcoin transaction.
-Finally, the aggregator combines all confirmations to finalize the transaction and posts the Signal to the Bitcoin blockchain using [Algo 23.
+Finally, the aggregator combines all partial signatures from the confirmations to finalize the transaction and posts the Beacon Signal to the Bitcoin blockchain using [Algo 23.
 Broadcast Aggregated Signal (Aggregator)].

 #### Algo 15.
 Create Singleton Beacon Service {.unnumbered}